FerRacimo/Archaeomics/CoalTutorial.md

 this	in	R	by	typing:

 ```
-nodecount = length(nodes) # save the number of nodes in the variable nodecount
 coalescencerate = nodecount*(nodecount-1)/2 # calculate the coalescent rate
 coalescencetime = rexp(1, rate=coalescencerate) # sample from exponential w. that rate
 coalescencetime